Vyral/base-template/_posts/2019-06-28-preparing-your-home-for-a-showing--getting-a-pre-approval.md

 {% include pullquote.html %}

 Second, **make sure your home is clean**—clean countertops, dressers, bathrooms, etc. The home should even have a clean fragrance to it.
-Depending on your price range, cleanliness can get you anywhere from $5,000, $10,000, or $15,000 more for your home.
+Depending on your price range, cleanliness can get you anywhere from $5,000 to $15,000 more for your home.
 Remember to hire professionals for this work.
 We have plenty of vendors we’d love to refer you to who’d do an excellent job.&nbsp;

 Now, what about preparing for a pre-approval?
 According to Bill Pendley of Caliber Home Loans, there are three factors lenders look at that you need to examine as well: